Serebryanskiy/Catificator-2.0/README.md

 Have you ever wondered whether this thing in your house is a cat or not?
 Well, now you can know for sure!

-An elegant android application with which a user can take a photo and figure out if there is a cat in it.
+An elegant android application with which a user can take a photo and figure out whether there is a cat in it.

 ## Dataset

 The Google Open Image V5 dataset has been chosen for this application.
-For the purpose of this application the Google Open Images V5 dataset has been chosen.
 The whole dataset covers 6000 categories and ~9 million images with total size of 18TB.
-We chose a Subset with Bounding Boxes (600 classes with total size of 561GB) as in the subset specific images can be downloaded directly. https://storage.googleapis.com/openimages/web/download.html
+We have chosen a Subset with Bounding Boxes (600 classes with total size of 561GB) as the  specific images can be downloaded directly in the subset. https://storage.googleapis.com/openimages/web/download.html

-There are two reasons taken into account for choosing OIV5.
+There are two reasons taken into account for choice of OIV5.
 The first one is that the dimensions of images are high enough to train a network with a relativity large input shape.
 (The Images in a dataset have 1024x600 dimensions on average).
 The second reason is to have non-cat class images that more likely can represent an average cell phone photo image.
-Subset with Bounding Boxes has 600 classes with majority in such classes as Person, Land vehicle, Furniture, Food, Building.
+Subset with Bounding Boxes has 600 classes with majority in such classes as Person, Land vehicle, Furniture, Food, and Building.

 Steps to construct training dataset from Subset with Bounding Boxes:
 * [Download train image’s indexes csv](https://datasets.figure-eight.com/figure_eight_datasets/open-images/train-annotations-bbox.csv)